gbmhunter/blog/content/electronics/general/electrical-suppliers/_index.md

 * Website: https://www.microchipdirect.com
 * Free samples: n/a

+{{% img src="microchip-direct-logo.png" width="300px" caption="Microchip Direct's logo.[^bib-microchip-direct-home-page]" %}}

 If your favourite Microchip part is not available via common suppliers, you might still be able to find it on Microchip Direct.
+Also known as _Microchip Purchasing & Client Services_.

+{{% warning %}}
+The displayed available stock of a part on Microchip Direct does not drop as orders are made, and nor is the shown lead time that accurate.
+Instead, a manual review process is done in the 24-48 hours after an order is made, and someone decides if they can full-fill your order.
+At that point you a sent another email with a confirmed dispatch date.
+It feels like a poor way to do business!
+{{% warning %}}

 ## Hobby Electronics Suppliers